 Successful completion of: WR 115, RD 115 and MTH 20 or placement into WR 121, no reading required and MTH 60.

 Sequence shown is a recommended plan for full-time enrollment.
 Scheduling requirements may prevent all courses from being offered every term.
-Students must meet with their Academic Advisor to map their specific degree plan.
+Students must meet with an academic advisor to map their specific degree plan.